moj-analytical-services/intro_r_training_extension/README.md

 course organisers or ask for help on either the \#analytical\_platform or \#intro\_r channel on [ASD slack](https://asdslack.slack.com).

-All the examples in the presentation/README are available in the R script example\_code.R.
+All the examples in the presentation and README are available in the R script example\_code.R.

 # Introduction